 Push over a new project

 resin local push command.
-This command instructs the device to do a Docker build and then runs your container in the same configuration as the resin supervisor would.
-You can either pass the command your devices IP addess or
+This command instructs the device to do a Docker build and then runs your container in the same configuration as the resin.io device supervisor supervisor would.
+You can either pass the command your device's IP address or

 <short-uuid>.local name.
-If you are feeling lazy you can even leave it out and you will be presented with a list of devices to choose from.
+If you leave this out, you will be presented with a list of devices to choose from.

 sudo resin local push f340127.local -s .

 In your code you will still have access to most of the regular resin.io device features.
 For example, you will still be able to query and use the supervisor API.
-However, you will notice that your local mode device will not push logs back to the resin.io dashboard and you won't be able to set environment variables from the dashboard, but you can set them in you
+However, you will notice that your local mode device will not push logs back to the resin.io dashboard.
+You also won't be able to set environment or configuration variables from the dashboard, but you can set them in your

-If we can to run some test commands in our app container, we can do this easily using
+If we want to run some test commands in our app container, we can do this easily using

 sudo resin local ssh f340127.local